Hippo – the river horse that lives on both sides

-Lantern, shaped as a weight-lifting hippo, exhibited during the Tainan Lantern Festival, Taiwan, which is celebrated during Chinese New Year, in this case in the Year of the Rooster (2005). – More pictures of similar lanterns are found elsewhere on this website, see Culture: Folk art.
+Lantern, shaped as a weight-lifting hippo, exhibited during the Lantern Festival, which takes place in Taiwan during Chinese New Year, in this case in the city of Tainan, celebrating the Year of the Rooster (2005). – More pictures of lanterns from this festival may be seen on the page Culture: Folk art of Taiwan.
 (Photo copyright © by Kaj Halberg)

 Not all wild hippos are dangerous, and some can even get accustomed to people, becoming quite docile.
-One such hippo was Huberta (initially called Hubert, as she was thought to be a male), which, in 1928, left her home in Zululand and began wandering.
-For more than two-and-a-half years, she amazed biologists by walking about in fields, villages and even towns, sometimes covering several kilometres a day, and altogether more than 1,600 kilometres.
+One such hippo was Huberta, which was initially called Hubert, as she was thought to be a male.
+In 1928, she left her home in Zululand and began wandering.
+For more than two-and-a-half years, she amazed biologists by walking about in fields, villages and even towns, sometimes covering several kilometres a day.
+Altogether, she walked more than 1,600 km.